Non-Degree (Special Student) Program

 Occasionally, and in unusual circumstances, lawyers who are not candidates for a degree are accepted, upon formal application, as Special Students to take a limited number of courses.

-Special Students must register for at least one course and pay the per-point tuition costs and other fees (the 2016-2017 per-point tuition cost was U.S. $3,152); they are not admitted solely to perform research.
+Special Students must register for at least one course and pay the per-point tuition costs and other fees (the 2019-2020 per-point tuition cost is U.S. $3,494); they are not admitted solely to perform research.
 Special Students may not attend or audit courses other than those in which they are registered, nor are they permitted to register for courses in other divisions of the university.
 Special Students enjoy no preference in admission to courses, as degree candidates have priority.
 They are permitted to use all libraries of Columbia University.

 Special Students may take examinations in their courses and seminars and receive grades if they wish, but are not required to do so.
 A foreign lawyer who wishes to apply for a practical training extension of his or her visa after completing a full-time program, however, must take examinations.
 To qualify for or maintain a student visa, international students must register for at least 10 academic points per semester.